nurcoer/nurcoer/README.md

 #### I am a software engineer

-I am actively looking for a job.Student we are coding a software developer training camp and bootcamp student @kodluyoruz .
+Student we are coding a software developer training camp and bootcamp student @kodluyoruz .
 I have some work with JavaScript, C #, Asp.Net, Python, React and React Native.

 ## Skills: